-- Scarves can be stored on a hook or on a hanger depending on how many you have.
+- Scarves can be scarf organizer or on a scarf hanger, depending on how many you have.

-- Hats can be kept on a shelf or in totes with clear labels.
+- Hats can be kept on an accordion hanger, a door organizer, or in clear cases with clear labels.

-- Belts can be kept rolled up on a small shelf or in a bin or tote.
+- Belts can be kept rolled up on a small shelf or in a bin or on a belt hanger.

-- Sunglasses can be kept on a shelf and in a tray.
+- Sunglasses can be kept on an organizer tray on a sunglass stand or in a stadium tray.

-- Purses can be kept on a hook or in a clear tote for your out of season options.
+- Purses can be kept on a hanging organizer, a door organizer, or in a clear display case for your out-of-season options.

 Take things one step further and list out the areas in your closet and how best to use them.
 This will serve as your reminder as you learn the new habits for your organized space.
 Yes, a list written out and posted on your closet wall may seem a bit silly but after taking so much time and care to set up a space you love why not take this silly step to ensure it works as well as you hope it will.